All Episodes

 They will not protect them in the womb.

-They will not protect them when they're being delivered, they will not protect them in the classroom, they will not protect them from the elements coming across the border.
+They will not protect them from the elements coming across the border.

-Period in the sentence.
+Period under sentence.

 But here's my thinking on this.

-I would never ever, if I was a teacher, feel it was my place short of the golden rule.
+I would never, ever, if I was a teacher, feel it was my place short of the golden rule.

 You know, define the golden rule.